 Day 2 - Chesterfield, home to the ‘Crooked Spire’, where a traditional open air market has been going since at least 1165 when the Sheriff of Derbyshire recorded an account of £12s 7d from the market of Chesterfield.
 Chatsworth House & Gardens is one of Britain’s best loved historic houses and estates, which offers something for everyone to enjoy, from famous works of art and the spectacular fountains in the garden.
 The home of the Duke and Duchess of Devonshire is set in the magnificent landscape of Derbyshire’s Peak District National Park.
 Bakewell, an ancient town in the centre of the Peak District National Park was founded in Saxon times and is home to the famous Bakewell Pudding.
 Visitors flock here to shop and also explore its many nooks and crannies, admire its fine buildings or just relax by the clear, sparkling waters of the River Wye.

-Day 3 - A guided visit to Cromford Mill & Village.
+Day 3 -Cromford Mill & Village.
 Sir Richard Arkwright pioneered the development of his water frame spinning machine and revolutionised the manufacture of cloth, thereby laying one of the cornerstones of the Industrial Revolution.
 This mill is now part of the Derwent Valley World Heritage site and this area has an unrivalled collection of early cotton mills.
 Matlock & Matlock Bath became an instant tourist resort for the wealthy and influential when the warm springs (constant temperature of 68 degrees Fahrenheit) were discovered in 1698.
 The upheavals in Europe in the later part of the 18th century onwards discouraged the wealthy from making the Grand Tour and they diverted their attention to places like the Peak District.
-Experience the Heights of Abraham which are situated on the western side of the gorge.
+Heights of Abraham are situated on the western side of the gorge.
 For many years this slope was mined for lead but in the late 18th century it was developed for visitors `taking the waters`.
-This attraction starts with a spectacular cable car ride and has superb views of the surrounding countryside.
+Start with a spectacular cable car ride with superb views of the surrounding countryside.
 The Model Railway is a reconstruction of the Midland Railways Company tracks through the most scenic parts of the Peak District, a real mecca for rail enthusiasts.
 There is also an aquarium which occupies, what was once the Matlock Bath Hydro.
 It still contains its fine stone staircase and large thermal pool, though now the pool is home to a large collection of different types of carp.
 The old upstairs consulting rooms have tanks full of native, tropical and marine fish.
 The Hologram Gallery exhibits 3 dimensional pictures using laser technology and there is a Petrifying Well, where objects dipped into the well acquire a hard coat of lime and look as if they have been turned to stone.

 Day 5 - Crich Tramway Village, is home of the National Tramway Museum.
 Nestling high up in the heart of Derbyshire the Tramway Village is a lovingly restored period village.
 Trams run to and fro every few minutes, as visitors ride over the cobbles of the period streets, past the original facades of historic buildings from the around the country, before heading up the valley to views that will take your breath away.
 You even pay with an old penny you are given on entry and then you are free to ride the trams as much as you want, of which there are over 70 vintage steam, electric and horse-drawn trams from all over the world.